Gainsborough melodramas: Melodramas

-Gainsborough released two melodramas in 1946 which took a change in the direction from the previous melodramas, in that both were more focused on men and masculinity.
+Gainsborough released two melodramas in 1946 that took a change in the direction from the previous melodramas, in that both were more focused on men and masculinity.
 The first film, Caravan, was adapted from the novel of the same name by Eleanor Smith.
 It was the second novel by Smith to be transformed into a Gainsborough melodrama after The Man in Grey (1943).
 The film tells the story of a love triangle that begins in childhood and concludes with a double love triangle in adulthood, involving violence and larceny.
 Following a young aspiring writer's intervention in an attempted robbery of a valuable necklace from its guardian, he agrees to transport the item to its owners in Spain, so that he can earn the money he requires to marry his childhood sweetheart.
 However, while in Spain, he is robbed, injured, and left for dead by his love rival's agent, and is saved from death by a young gypsy girl.
 Caravan was a notable box office attraction at British cinemas in 1946, becoming the sixth most successful film after The Wicked Lady, The Bells of St Marys, Piccadilly Incident, The Captive Heart and Road to Utopia.
 It was shortlisted for the "Best British Film" for 1946 at the 1947 Daily Mail National Film Awards.
 The second melodrama released by Gainsborough in 1946, The Magic Bow, was adapted from the biographic novel, The Magic Bow: A Romance of Paganini by Manuel Komroff.
 The film tells the story of the Italian violinist and composer Niccolò Paganini before he becomes famous, and deals with his determination to attain the admiration that he feels he deserves.
 However, on his journey to greatness, he engages in an affair with a French noble lady, whose parents wish for her to marry a respectable high ranking French military officer, rather than a common musician.
 The film was again successful at the British box office.
 It was the only new release British film to be entered into the 1946 Cannes Film Festival.

 The final three Gainsborough melodrama films, released in 1947, reverted to placing women as the protagonist.
 The first, The Root of All Evil, was adapted from the J. S. Fletcher novel of the same name, and tells the story of a woman who vows to never again face the public ignominy from a man's duplicity and ruthlessness, following being jilted by her fiancé at the behest of his wealthy grocer father, and his father's inaction to prevent the eviction of her and her family from their farm.
 However, the more wealthy she becomes, the more her behaviour resembles that of her antagonist.
 Despite the film having a big budget, it could not entice an audience at the box office, and subsequently made big financial losses.